alex-popov-tech/toundra/README.md

 ==================================
 ```

-Yeap, this is an demo of test runner for NodeJS, which can do parallel testing THAT EASY.
+Yeap, this is a demo of test runner for NodeJS, which can do parallel testing THAT EASY.